Aaron Fuegi says -- Welcome

 A somewhat out of date copy of my Resume is available here if you're interested.

 Probably my single most serious hobby/passion is Gaming.
 A lot of links to games that I play can be found in the Game Room.
-Of particular interest to me are Serious but Fun boardgames like Tichu, Euphrat & Tigris, Titan, Hannibal: Rome vs Carthage (wargame), Cosmic Encounter, Merchants of Venus, Mu, Wizard, Modern Art, Time's Up and many other cardgames, boardgames and wargames.
+Of particular interest to me are Serious but Fun boardgames like Tichu, Titan, Euphrat & Tigris, Hannibal: Rome vs Carthage (wargame), Cosmic Encounter, Merchants of Venus, Mu, Wizard, Modern Art, Time's Up and many other cardgames, boardgames and wargames.
 I have in the past played roleplaying games and one collectible card game (CCG), Wyvern, but not for many years.

-I do a fair amount of backpacking.
+I used to do a fair amount of backpacking.
 While I was in Colorado, I did much more; particularly in Rocky Mountain National Park.
 In the summer of 94, I climbed Long's Peak which, at 14,255 feet, is the highest I have ever been while still on the ground.
 For an amusing report of a trip I was on that went wrong, read Zimmerman Trail, June 4-5, 1994.
 I have also done some kayaking and canoeing and would like to do much more.
-In the New England area, I have hiked in Baxter State Park in Maine, the Adirondacks in New York, the wonderful Green Mountains of Vermont and some in the Whites of New Hamshire.
+In the New England area, I have hiked in Baxter State Park in Maine, the Adirondacks in New York, the wonderful Green Mountains of Vermont, and some in the Whites of New Hamshire.
 I've climbed the highest peak in all these states but that isn't saying much given that Long's (which isn't even close to being the highest peak in Colorado) is more than twice as high as the highest of these Eastern peaks.
 Also, in my most ambitious hike, in 1997 a friend of mine and I hiked the 93 mile Wonderland Trail in Mount Rainier National Park and together we put up this description of the trip.

 I do a bunch of cooking and, in particular, baking (breads, deserts).
 You can check out the Kitchen for general recipes or my own set of Recipes, all of which I highly recommend.
 As of late, I have gotten more into cooking and upgrading all my kitchen gear.
 I particularly recommend the magazine Cook's Illustrated and accompanying PBS TV program America's Test Kitchen.
 I also like Alton Brown's show Good Eats.

 Limiting my time for other things is the fact that I also do quite a lot of reading, especially of science fiction and fantasy although I am trying to broaden this more now.
 In the past, when I had a lot of free time, I could read a book a day.
 I have for some odd reason started trying to keep a list of every book I have ever read and the list in 2004 was around 1300.
-Try out the Library for a lot of Web links to reading materials.
+Try out the Library for some links to reading materials.
 The list of high quality online Books is already quite amazing and ever-increasing.

 Much of it is really a waste of time but I also watch a fair amount of TV and see most major movies eventually (TiVo and Netflix have respectively made these much nicer and I highly recommend both).
 The Audio/Visual Gallery serves as an excellent source for a lot of this material and for links to my musical favorites.
-I very much enjoy theatrical productions with a special interest in Shakespeare, Brecht and the ancient Greek playwrights.
+I very much enjoy theatrical productions with a special interest in Shakespeare, Brecht, and the ancient Greek playwrights.
 I actually get to very few unfortunately, but really enjoy the few productions I do manage to see.
-I particularly recommend the wonderful Oregon Shakespeare Festival, which I have attended twice and where the productions are all reliably excellent.
+I particularly recommend the wonderful Oregon Shakespeare Festival, which I have attended several times and where the productions are all reliably excellent.

 A favorite of mine that doesn't really fit elsewhere is the photography of naturalist Ansel Adams.
 The vast majority of his work is in black and white and yet somehow he still manages to capture beauty that is not readily visible even when you are actually there.
 I have most of his non-technical books.
 Adams was not only a great photographer but also spent amazing amounts of energy working to preserve the natural wonders that remain in this country.